Level/community/README.md

 When creating a new project.
 Either link to this repository or include it as a dependency in `package.json`.

+## What is Level?

+**Level is a Node.js library and community for creating embedded databases - think SQLite, but non relational!**

+It was first and foremost inspired by [LevelDB](https://github.com/google/leveldb), a simple key-value store built by Google.
+It's used in Google Chrome and many other products.
+LevelDB supports arbitrary byte arrays as both keys and values, singular get, put and delete operations, batched put and delete, bi-directional iterators and simple compression using the very fast [Snappy](http://google.github.io/snappy/) algorithm.

+The way you iterate over a LevelDB makes it very usable for a myriad of use cases!
+LevelDB stores entries sorted lexicographically by keys, which makes the [streaming interface](https://opencollective.com/level#createReadStream) of `levelup` that exposes LevelDB iterators as [Readable Streams](https://nodejs.org/docs/latest/api/stream.html#stream_readable_streams) a very powerful query mechanism.

+It's flexible in another major respect, that is that the underlying storage backends are swappable!
+The most common store is [leveldown](https://github.com/level/leveldown/) which provides a pure C++ binding to LevelDB.
+[Many alternative stores are available](https://github.com/Level/awesome/#stores) such as [level.js](https://github.com/level/level.js) in the browser or [memdown](https://github.com/level/memdown) for an in-memory store.
+They typically support strings and Buffers for both keys and values.
+For a richer set of data types you can wrap the store with [encoding-down](https://github.com/level/encoding-down).

 ## API

 Contributors can be accessed from code by: